Jabble/tamu-rdm-workshops/modules/03-legal-and-ethical-considerations/legal-and-ethical-note.md

 In this module, we'll discuss legal and ethical issues that need to be tackled when working with data.

 The goal is to help you identify and understand your obligations.

-## Discussion
-Before we talk about data ownership:

-- Do you know who owns the data you collect and work with?
-- Is there a difference between data you create and existing data you use from another source?

 ## Who owns the data?
 This question is important to ask, because the owner will be the individual or entity that has certain legal rights to the data, and is the party (person or group) that can retain the data after the completion of a project.